-ROSE: The Relevance of Science Education
+ROSE: The Relevance of Science Education (completed)

 ROSE is an international comparative research project meant to shed light on factors of importance to the learning of science and technology (S&T) – as perceived by the learners.
 Key international research institutions and individuals work jointly on the development of theoretical perspectives, research instruments, data collection and analysis.